 Difficulty processing anticipatory rewards or consequences

 People with ADHD also have a difficult time with anticipatory events — events that are happening in the future.
-The farther into the future a potential reward or consequence is, the more likely it is that your child with ADHD will forget about it altogether.
+The farther into the future a potential reward or consequence is for your ADHD child, the more likely they will forget about it altogether.
 Or they may not forget about it, but also not have the executive functioning skills to be able to do anything about it now.

 ADHD brains can often only think in two times when it comes to time: “Now” and “not now.”
 And, most of the time, whatever is happening “now” takes priority.

 Maybe in the previous scenario, your child does know that their 5 minutes have passed.
 But even if they know that you’ll eventually come back to scold them for not being in bed, they’re too focused on the present to be able to pay any attention to what’s coming.
 Even adults with ADHD struggle with this.

 Other executive functions that are involved in this include planning, motivation, and goal orientation.

 It’s no secret that kids with ADHD are more distractible than neurotypical kids.
 This symptom is especially powerful for kids who have the inattentive presentation type of ADHD.